High Conflict: Why We Get Trapped And How We Get Out by Amanda Ripley is a self-help book published in 2021.

 Reverse Engineering

-- Millions would leave high conflict if only they could see a way out
+Millions would leave high conflict — if they knew how

 Complicating The Narrative